SeaTrust Institute Internship application period open

 Who are our experts?
 They come from diverse disciplines including public policy and law; cultural anthropology; hydrology; tourism; indigenous cultures; climate science; epidemiology and public health; insurance and finance; migration; social justice; disaster risk reduction; sustainability and other specializations.

 Developing Community Resilience to Environmental Change.
-This research internship is virtual, with starting dates January 2014
+This research internship is virtual and includes both scientific/social scientific interns, and country cultural specialist interns

-Health as an Indicator for Environmental and Climate Change Decisions.
+Health as a Gauge for Environmental and Climate Change Decisions.
 This internship is virtual and *may* include a field component using the Halcyon Adaptation Scenario(SM) Process

 Exceptional interns may have their work introduced and/or be invited to join the SeaTrust Institute UNFCCC delegation at the annual Council of Parties meeting.